gregmuellegger/django-viewset/README.rst

 - You get the benefit of readability as you see at a glance what views of your app belong together and should be put into a ``urls.py`` together.
-- Having a class to group views together brings makes it possible to easily combine multiple viewsets, override only parts of a viewset and all other things you can do with a class.
+- Having a class to group views together makes it possible to easily combine multiple viewsets, override only parts of a viewset and all other things you can do with a class.